Kvantonio/mobidev-generate-reports/README.md

 # Generate reports

-The program help management to get reporting about marketing materials consumption in offices all around the world.
+The program helps management to get reporting about marketing materials consumption in offices all around the world.

 The project is designed for quick and easy generation of reports, which helps to assess which marketing material is most popular.